MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/security-privacy.md

 No distinction.

-There is a concern that exposing this information in an Private Browsing window, because it could indicate that a user visited a specific website there, since extensions are usually off by default in Private Browsing mode (thus eliminating one contributing factor).
+There is a concern that exposing this information in a Private Browsing window could indicate that a user visited a specific website there, since extensions are usually off by default in Private Browsing mode (thus eliminating one contributing factor).
 However, this inference is not reliable, because a 'low' confidence result can have many causes, and the result has noise added to it.

 ## 2.15.
 Does this specification have both "Security Considerations" and "Privacy Considerations" sections?